minios-linux/minios-live/docs/condinapt.1.md

 :   (Optional) Path to the filter mapping file

 **-P**, **\-\-priority-list** *PATH*
-:   (Optional) Path to the priority package list file
+:   (Optional) Path to a priority filter file.
+File contains regex patterns to match packages.
+Matched packages are moved to priority queue (preserving filters)

 **-s**, **\-\-simulation**
 :   Simulation mode.
 Packages will not be installed

 **-C**, **\-\-check-only**
-:   Only check if packages are already installed
+:   Only check if packages are already installed.
+Returns exit code 1 if there are uninstalled packages.
+At the end, outputs a command to install missing packages

 **-v**, **\-\-verbose**
 :   Verbose output